Brambill History, Family Crest & Coats of Arms

 Some of the family has Scottish roots as noted by Broomhall Castle, built in 1874, located in Menstrie, Clackmannanshire, Scotland.
 It is still in good condition and today is in use as a hotel.

 Early History of the Brambill family

-Another 295 words (21 lines of text) covering the years 1502, 1594, 1663 and 1635 are included under the topic Early Brambill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brambill research.
+Another 62 words (4 lines of text) covering the years 1502, 1594, 1663, 1635, 1659, 1653 and 1654 are included under the topic Early Brambill History in all our PDF Extended History products and printed products wherever possible.

 Brambill Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brambill family name include Bramhall, Bramall, Bramhill, Brammall, Bramwell and others.

 Early Notables of the Brambill family (pre 1700)

 Notables of the family at this time include John Bramhall, Mayor of Pontefract in 1502; and John Bramhall (1594 -1663) an Anglican theologian and apologist, Archbishop of Armagh, Primate of All Ireland.
 He was born in Pontefract...